Sweet Adeline is a neighborhood bakeshop. Everything is made here in small batches; this means we run out of some items on some days.

 And Now to You, Our Customers

 You live in the neighborhood or stop by on your bike or in your car.
-You tie your dog up to the tree and bring your child in for a cookie.
 It is your support that has made this small, corner bakeshop a success.
 Many of you we know by name or by drink.
 Many of you were here on the first day.
 Some of you are new customers whose name we will know.
 All of you help to make up this vibrant community of South Berkeley.
 Thank you all!